tower-rs/tower/guides/building-a-middleware-from-scratch.md

-To actually add a timeout to the inner service what we essentially have to do is detect when the future returned by `self.inner.call(request)` has been running longer than `self.duration` and abort with an error.
+To actually add a timeout to the inner service what we essentially have to do is detect when the future returned by `self.inner.call(request)` has been running longer than `self.timeout` and abort with an error.

 The approach we're going to take is to call [`tokio::time::sleep`] to get a future that completes when we're out of time and then select the value from